This post may contain affiliate links. Please read myย privacy policy.

 Helpful Tips For Home Cooks

-• Make Bangkok-style Tom Yum, which is creamier and whiter in color, by adding a few tablespoons of evaporated milk to the soup.
-DO NOT use coconut milk in the recipe.
+- If I want to make Bangkok-style Tom Yum, which is creamier and whiter in color, I add a few tablespoons of evaporated milk.
+Just remember, DO NOT use coconut milk for this recipe!

-• I recommend tiger prawn over regular shrimp for this recipe, but the best is fresh water prawn..
+- I recommend tiger prawn over regular shrimp for this recipe, but the best is fresh water prawn.

 The Secret Ingredients